knative/docs/docs/install/check-install-version.md

 type: "docs"
 ---

+# Checking the version of your Knative components

 To obtain the version of the Knative component that you have running on your cluster, you query for the `[component].knative.dev/release` label with the following commands: